embench/embench-iot/doc/README.md

 - `--cpu-mhz`: The clock rate of the target in MHz.
 Default value 1.
 - `--warmup-heat`: How many times the benchmark code should be run to warm up the caches.
 Default value 1.
+- `--timeout`: The maximum time (in seconds) allowed for the compiler or the linker to run for each invocation.
+Default value 5.
 - `--clean`: Delete all intermediaries and final files from any previous runs of the script.
 - `--help`: Provide help on the arguments.